-Remark 1.2.2.
-The whole setup generalizes to work with abelian schemes over an arbitrary scheme S, taking isogenies whose degree is a nonzerodivisor on the base and with the Galois group replaced by the étale fundamental group of S. With this conceptual framework in mind, we then turn to some computations, explaining how to extract explicit change of basis matrices that explain how isogenous abelian varieties have conjugate Galois representations; we similarly track how polarizations change.
-We provide an extended example that came up in recent work [FHV23], giving an example of abelian surfaces A such that the $\ell$ -torsion of A and its dual $A^{\vee}$ are not isomorphic as Galois representations, i.e., $\rho{A,\ell} \not\simeq \rho{A^{\vee},\ell}$ .
+With this conceptual framework in mind, we then turn to some computations, explaining how to extract explicit change of basis matrices that explain how isogenous abelian varieties have conjugate Galois representations; we similarly track how polarizations change.
+We provide an extended example that came up in recent work [FHV23], giving an example of abelian surfaces A such that the l -torsion of A and its dual A^{\vee} are not isomorphic as Galois representations, i.e., $\rho{A,\ell} \not\simeq \rho{A^{\vee},\ell}$.
 1.3.
 Contents.
 We begin by providing background on abelian varieties and relevant structures such as polarizations and duality in section 2.
 In section 3 we explain (in a categorical context) how Galois actions on Tate modules change under isogenies, along with an illustrating example.
 We define the functor that satisfies Theorem 1.2.1 in section 3.2.
 We concretely work with this framework by providing change of basis matrices in section 4.
 In section 5, we work through a detailed example elaborating on the main result of [FHV23].
 We hope that this will serve as a useful framework for others interested in studying Galois images of torsion subgroups and Tate modules of abelian varieties.
 Acknowledgements.
-The authors would like to thank Asher Auel, Nils Bruin, and Bjorn Poonen for helpful comments.
+The authors would like to thank Asher Auel, Nils Bruin, Bjorn Poonen, and Ryan Chen for helpful comments.
+Many thanks also to the anonymous referees for their feedback.
 Frei was supported by an AMS-Simons Travel grant and by NSF grant DMS-2401601.
 Honigs was supported by an NSERC Discovery grant.
 Voight was supported by grants from the Simons Foundation: (550029, JV) and (SFI-MPS-Infrastructure-00008650, JV).
 2. Background on Abelian varieties In this section, we set notation and give background on isogenies and Tate modules (section 2.1), dual abelian varieties (section 2.2), the Weil pairing (section 2.3), and polarizations (section 2.4).
 For further reading, a standard reference for abelian varieties is the book of Mumford [Mum70]; we also recommend Hindry-Silverman [HS00, Part A], the work of Milne [Mil86a, Mil08], and Birkenhake-Lange [BL04] for complex abelian varieties.
 To just get started with introduction via the perspective of elliptic curves, we suggest Silverman [Sil09].
 We endeavour in this section to give a motivated version suitable for study in our formalism.
 A key result is Proposition 2.1.4; here, we provide a simple proof.